 Businesses with manual warehouses might still find success, but beating out the competition usually takes a forward-thinking mind.
 Take a look at some of the issues that may arise in a manual warehouse:

-- When information is recorded by hand, and then transferred to computers, extra time is consumed.
+- When information is recorded by hand, instead of with a barcoding system, and then transferred to computers, extra time is consumed.
 An employee must take the time to record and then re-record that information.
 Not only does this keep that employee from completing other tasks, it is a much slower process than is needed.
 Why do something in two steps when it can be done in one?

 - When an employee is required to record information, errors are going to be made.
 Handwriting can be sloppy and accidental keystrokes are always a possibility.
 In addition, these mistakes might not immediately come to light.
 Discovering a mistake at an inopportune moment is time consuming and can damage a company’s reputation.